-As travelling looks unlikely anytime soon, I thought I’d sporadically post a couple of my favourite memories from holidays over the past decade or so.
-Today I am going to share the fun I had whilst I enjoyed a Disney Cruise Line voyage in the Mediterranean aboard the Disney Magic in the Summer of 2011.
+With all the excitement surrounding the Disney Magic at Sea UK Staycation sailings, today I am going to share the fun I had whilst I enjoyed a Disney Cruise Line voyage in the Mediterranean in the Summer of 2011.
 How time flies!
 (I feel old now…)

 The Disney Magic